 The goal for the homework task and study is to work independently with the examination assessment tools and practice the evaluation, preparation, and documentation of the scoliosis specific therapy.

-The case presentation in part II describes ways to install the program in the daily routine and offers the chance to discuss the limitations and the prospects of the approach.
+The case presentation in Course 2 describes ways to install the program in the daily routine and offers the chance to discuss the limitations and the prospects of the approach.